How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 logo for San Diego Zoo authorized ticket sellers.

-aRes Travel is a San Diego-based, authorized ticket seller to San Diego Zoo and other major California attractions.
+aRes Travel is a San Diego-based, authorized ticket seller to the San Diego Zoo and major California attractions.
 They power my discounted ticket site and the Zoo’s ticketing system.

 If you want to buy 1-Day San Diego Zoo tickets, this is your cheapest choice without a special membership.
 Fees and taxes are included.
-I have a special customer service phone line, but you can always email me with questions.
+I have a dedicated customer service phone line, and you can always email me with questions.

 Save $8